CGI is a registered 501(c)3 non-profit designed for the purpose of extending humanitarian support to those in need around the world.

 Your support also allows us to pay each of our teachers and cooks a prevailing wage which ensures stability for the children and joy among our faculty.

 All teachers are professionally accredited and our school is an approved and registered school in Kenya.
 At each turn, we exceed the criteria required by the government.
+In 2022 we were named the top-performing school in our region according to Duke University and the Kenyan government.
+This assessment was made after our students out performed everyone on two consecutive national tests.

 Each child has one cost but that cost may be split among two or even three people.